mpcmarques/fivem-ts-module/README.md

 ## installing dependencies

-Clone the repository, run yarn
+Clone the repository, run yarn on project folder

 ## development mode

-open a terminal and run yarn dev (npm run dev)
+open a terminal on project folder and run yarn dev (npm run dev)

 ## building

-open a terminal and run yarn build (npm run build)
+open a terminal on project folder and run yarn build (npm run build)